Sushma Patel

 Sushma S. Patel is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh in India.
-She represents the Mungra Badshahpur constituency in Jaunpur district of Uttar Pradesh.
+She represented the Mungra Badshahpur constituency in Jaunpur district of Uttar Pradesh.
 She is a member of Bharatiya Janata Party.

 Political career

 Sushma Patel contested Uttar Pradesh Assembly Election as Bahujan Samaj Party candidate and defeated her close contestant Seema Dwivedi from Bharatiya Janata Party with a margin of 5,920 votes.